heqile/http_testing/README.md

 ### Advanced
 #### Customize the http client configuration
-We can create a fixture `http_client_config` to override the default configuration, like adding headers and cookies to the http client.
+It is possible to create a fixture `http_client_config` to override the default configuration, like adding headers and cookies to the http client.
 ```python
 @pytest.fixture
 def http_client_config():